 For the most part, my Parks and Recreation party flowed like a typical adult get-together, with one special edition: contests and prizes!
 In true Leslie note fashion, and challenged my partygoers to form teams, and with their team to make a collage birthday card for me in five minutes or less.
 The winning team, I promised, would win prizes.

-Ultimately (of course) I named no winner, however conducting the contest was a delight and gave me an excuse to exercise one of my favorite ways that Leslie note and I are similar: giving presents.
-Before the party I’d been collecting small gifts from clearance and even thrift stores, and had enough to gift these small tokens to everyone – but it was particularly fun to be able to give other, specially chosen gifts to those who worked so hard to make my birthday party special.
+Ultimately (of course) I named no winner, however, conducting the contest was a delight and gave me an excuse to exercise one of my favorite ways that Leslie Knope and I are similar: giving presents.
+Before the party I’d been collecting small gifts from clearance and even thrift stores, and had enough to gift these small tokens to everyone – but it was particularly fun to be able to give other, specially chosen gifts to those who worked so hard to make my Parks and Recreation themed birthday party special.

-I hope this post has been helpful for planing your own Parks and Rec themed event.
+I hope this post has been helpful for planning your own Parks and Recreation themed birthday party.
 In the end, we brain stormed many ideas we weren’t able to implement at the party, so I’m including a list of even more ideas below:

 - 3 Ring Binder Party Favors, with clear inserts filled with goodies.

 - Giving Awards, like “Pawnee Woman of the Year” and “Best Chair”

 - Creating mock-ups of Tom Havorford’s many inventions, for props.